lokesh/lokesh-dhakar/README.md

 - Use Giphy to capture videos.
 - For the reading time, I am using [WordCounter's](https://wordcounter.net/) estimate and multiplying by 1.5 to account for code and examples.

+## Adding a Note

+(Icons for note types from Feather Icons.)

+- Add markdown file to `src/notes`.
+- Add an image in `media/notes`.
+Check Amazon.
+The image should have a tall aspect ratio and height between 400 and 600px.
+Save with compression to get the filesize to 35kb or lower.
+- `npm run notes`

 ## Updating data used on pages and posts

 ### Update Running page data

-Run the `refresh-data` npm task.
-This will fetch the latest data from Strava and parse it.
+Fetch the latest data from Strava and parse it.

 ```
-npm run refresh-data
+npm run strava
 ```